raseels-repos/golang-saas-starter-kit/README.md

 ```

 Currently `.gitlab-ci.yaml` only defines jobs for the first three stages.
 The remaining stages can be chained together
-so each job is dependant on the previous or run jobs for each target env independently.
+so each job is dependant on the previous or run jobs for each target environment independently.

 A build tool called [devops](https://gitlab.com/geeks-accelerator/oss/saas-starter-kit/tree/master/tools/devops) has
-been included apart of this project to handle creating AWS resources and deploying your services with minimal additional
+been included apart of this project.
+Devops handles creating AWS resources and deploying your services with minimal additional
 configuration.
 You can customizing any of the configuration in the code.
-When AWS already a core part of the
+While AWS is already a core part of the
 saas-starter-kit, keeping the deployment in GoLang limits the scope of additional technologies required to get your
 project successfully up and running.
-If you understand GoLang, then you will be a master at devops with this tool.
+If you understand Golang, then you will be a master at devops with this tool.

-The project by default includes a postgres database which adds an additional resource dependency when deploying the
+The project includes a Postgres database which adds an additional resource dependency when deploying the
 project.
-The tasks running schema migration can not run as shared GitLab Runners since they will be outside the
+It is important to know that the tasks running schema migration for the Postgres database can not run as shared
-deployment AWS VPC.
+GitLab Runners since they will be outside the deployment AWS VPC.
 There are two options here:
-1. Enable the AWS RDS database to be publicly available.
+1. Enable the AWS RDS database to be publicly available (not recommended).
-2. Run our own GitLab runners inside the same AWS VPC and grant access for them to communicate with the database.
+2. Run your own GitLab runners inside the same AWS VPC and grant access for them to communicate with the database.

-This project has opted for option 2 and thus setting up the deployment pipeline requires a few more additional steps.
+This project has opted to implement option 2 and thus setting up the deployment pipeline requires a few more additional steps.

-Using shared runners hosted by GitLab also requires AWS credentials to be input into GitLab for configuration.
+Note that using shared runners hosted by GitLab also requires AWS credentials to be input into GitLab for configuration.

-Hosted our own GitLab runners uses AWS Roles instead of hardcoding the access key ID and secret access key in GitLab and
+Hosted your own GitLab runners uses AWS Roles instead of hardcoding the access key ID and secret access key in GitLab and
 in other configuration files.
-And since this project is open source, we wanted to avoid sharing our AWS credentials.
+And since this project is open-source, we wanted to avoid sharing our AWS credentials.

 If you don't have an AWS account, signup for one now and then proceed with the deployment setup.